gretarmark/gretarmark.github.io/_posts/2026-06-20-LMI-Lyapunov.md

 If there exists a matrix $$P$$ such that

 $$
-P > 0
+P>0
 $$

 and

 $$
-A^T P + PA < 0,
+A^TP+PA<0,
 $$

-then

-$$
-\dot{V} < 0
-$$

-for every nonzero state.

-This means the system energy continuously decreases, forcing the state toward the origin.

-Therefore, the system is asymptotically stable.
+then the system is asymptotically stable.

+This result is one of the most important theorems in control theory and forms the foundation of modern Lyapunov analysis.

 ---